AtomGraph/Core/README.md

-Lower-level Linked Data server application that serves as a base for [Graphity Processor](https://github.com/Graphity/graphity-processor).
+Lower-level Linked Data server application that serves as a base for [AtomGraph Processor](../Processor).
 It is implemented as a Java Web application (uses Maven).

 Features
 --------

-Graphity Core provides features similar to that of [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/):
+AtomGraph Core provides features similar to that of [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/):
 * serving Linked Data from a SPARQL endpoint
 * HTTP Basic authentication for endpoints

-For more advanced features and configuration, see [Graphity Processor](https://github.com/Graphity/graphity-processor).
+For more advanced features and configuration, see [AtomGraph Processor](../Processor).

 Configuration
 -------------